-Publish the video on your website, add to your text content, distribute through social media platforms, and attach to your email newsletter.
+Publish the video on your website, add it to your text content, distribute it through social media platforms, and attach it to your email newsletter.

 You must have already mapped out a promotional and marketing strategy to get the video in front of your target audience.

 Follow it and reap the benefits.

 Don’t let the guide or the process itself overwhelm you.